Eyelid Surgery Seattle WA – Blepharoplasty

 Irregularities of the skin are the most common occurrence after this procedure.
 Patients can get little white heads, which need to be opened up, along the incision line on the upper lids.
 Sometimes these can actually turn into small pimples and have to be drained.

-Examination of the upper and/or lower eyelids is performed and the incisions are cleaned by Dr. Portuese.
-He will make sure that all tissues on the upper and lower lids are healing quite well.
+Examination of the upper and/or lower eyelids is performed and the incisions are cleaned by plastic surgery expert Dr. Portuese.
+He will make sure that all tissues on both lids are healing quite well.
 He will make sure that your vision is intact.
-The upper and lower eyelids tend to be quite swollen, puffy, and bruised.
+The eyelids tend to be quite swollen, puffy, and bruised.
 At this point, about 7 – 10 days, patients can start applying makeup to their eyelids if they desire so that they can get back out into their work environment.